 We can all agree that Bon Jovi are a poor man's Bruce Springsteen, and they're just following in a rock legend's footsteps with their own watered-down version of Jersey escapist rock.
 Right?
-That somewhat explains their cover of Clarence Carter's 'Back Door Santa,' which came out two years after the Boss' Otis Redding holiday cover.
+That somewhat explains their cover of Clarence Carter's "Back Door Santa," which came out on the same album as the Boss' cover of Otis Redding's "Merry Christmas, Baby."
 Bon Jovi's cover is ill-advised from the start -- from the synth riff to Jon Bon Jovi's subtle-as-a-sledgehammer vocal.
 Every single member of the group deserves coal in his stocking.

 It sure looks good on paper: Two of Brian Wilson's kids record their own Christmas album in the spirit of the Beach Boys' holiday classic, with a guest vocal by Uncle Carl, production from Al Jardine and their dad on piano.
 But it turns out to be one of the most watered-down soft-rock Christmas songs ever recorded.